 Doug Brook is a published, award-winning playwright from Alabama, residing in Northern California.
-In mid-2011 he started assisting the Association with its website and related tech.
+In mid-2011 he started assisting the Alliance with its website and related tech.
 He has been an AJT Vice President since 2012.

 He is Artistic Director of Theatre Chevruta: A Jewish Readers Theatre, founded in 2013 at the Addison-Penzak Jewish Community Center in Los Gatos, California.
 He is also Executive Director of Silicon Valley Shakespeare.

 About twenty of his plays have been produced, staged, or recognized nationwide, including Off-Off-Broadway productions of RETROGRADE (published by Smith & Kraus) and WHAT EVER HAPPENED TO HANUCLAUS?.
 He is also an active director and actor in the San Francisco Bay Area.

 A recurring B’nai Mitzvah Instructor and Torah Reader at multiple synagogues, he taught a popular synagogue Laugh & Learn series, and has been the humor columnist for SOUTHERN JEWISH LIFE magazine since 1996.
 He’s a former Ramahnik, AZA, and an international award recipient for Alpha Epsilon Pi.